-Install the app - As it is not from playstore, the permission to install from unknown sources should be activated in Android Settings.
+- Install the app - As it is not from playstore, the permission to install from unknown sources1 should be activated in Android Settings.

 Nightscout is a fairly detailed open source solution with loads and loads of functionalities but as a type 2 user I merely use it as a backup of my data.

 One key thing to note is that once you setup this server your BG data is available to anyone with access to your URL as there is no password block or similar which in my eyes is no big deal.
 What can anyone do with just my blood glucose data and how or why will they get access to an obscure URL anyway but if this makes you worried perhaps you can skip this part.
 If this is not of concern then I must say that while the setup guide2 looks very long and complex, it really isn’t.
 They have taken care to make it so very simple that its infact easier than even completing the registration form for some of the online services we have got accustomed to and it will just work.